-The long and short of it is that we really have no idea what Lumley’s up to, how extensive the forces of the Power-House really are, or whether it truly has any advanced technological knowledge or not.
+Anyway, the long and short of it is that we really have no idea what Lumley’s up to, how extensive the forces of the Power-House really are, or whether the origanization truly has any advanced technological knowledge or not.
 Even so, Leithen’s life is clearly in great danger as he takes on a desperate mission to rescue Pitt-Heron from the clutches of Lumley’s minions.

 One other thing is certain: civilization is under threat.
 Again, this is to become a commonplace of the thriller.
 The inherent fragility of our world is one of Buchan’s recurrent themes, outlined here.
 At one point Leithen says that civilization is built on strong foundations that ‘grow daily firmer’, and Lumley laughs:

 Reflect, and you will find that the foundations are sand.
 You think that a wall as solid as the earth separates civilisation from barbarism.
 I tell you the division is a thread, a sheet of glass.
 A touch here, a push there, and you bring back the reign of Saturn.

-And later, as Leithen finds the security of life slipping away from him, pursued across London by Lumley’s agents, he worries that the man might be right.
+And later, as Leithen is pursued across London by Lumley’s agents and finds the security of life slipping away from him, he worries that the man might be right.

 The year after this story was published, of course, the seemingly minor matter of a murdered Austrian archduke (‘a touch here, a push there’) brought back the reign not of Saturn but of Pan, which went on to unleash the twin evils of communism and fascism.
 It’s not hard to see The Power-House as an expression of the insecurity and fear that had nagged away at British popular literature for the last couple of decades – ever since, in fact, Buchan’s hero Robert Louis Stevenson had suggested that beneath the solid respectability of Dr Jekyll there lurked the demonic Edward Hyde.